konradmiz/konradmiz.github.io/_posts/2018-08-26-Hot Summer Days.md

 Hot days therefore represent cooling days (and cold days represent heating days), and the cumulative sum of the cooling days in a summer approximates the integral of the total heat experienced that season (i.e. how hot it feels).

 Below, I calculate the mean and the cooling or heating degree days for that date.
 With these degree days calculated, I can group by year and calculate the total (cumulative sum) cooling days for each of the last ~50 summers.
 To be able to compare dates across years, I create another variable for the fractional representation of the year.
 For example, the decimal representation of July 1st is 2017.496 for 2017 and 2018.496 for 2018.
-I can then subtract the year from those values and compare (and plot) them directly.
+I can then strip the year from those values and compare (and plot) them directly.

 ``` r
 degree_days <- weather_data %>%